kennyHH/AWS/README.md

 > - Each Web Development user has a website folder for their web-accessible content.
 > - Computer Science and Other groups have no persistent folders on the disk apart from MySQL database !

+**Setup**
+- `/aws/config/`: Stores configuration files for the project
+- `/aws/scripts/`: Holds script files for setup and maintenance
+- `/aws/setup_flag`/: Contains flags to indicate setup status

+**Persistent**
-- `/home/hncwebsa/`: Contains home directories for web development users (hncwebsa1, hncwebsa2, etc.)
+- `/aws/hncwebsa/`: Contains home directories for web development users (hncwebsa1, hncwebsa2, etc.)
-- `/home/otherusers/`: Houses home directories for restricted users (hnccssa and hncothers groups)
+- `/aws/otherusers/`: Houses home directories for restricted users (hnccssa and hncothers groups)
-- `/home/config/`: Stores configuration files for the project
-- `/home/setup_flag`/: Contains flags to indicate setup status
-- `/home/scripts/`: Holds script files for setup and maintenance
-- `/home/mysql_data/`: Stores MySQL database files for persistence
+- `/aws/mysql_data/`: Stores MySQL database files for persistence
+- `/aws/apache/`: Contains Apache configuration files

 ## 🌊 Flowchart